KartikSgh/HelloChat/README.md

 //////////////////////////////////

-Technology used-> React js, MySQL, Express-Node.js, Socket.io, Axios
+Technology used-> HTML, CSS, React js, MySQL, Express-Node.js, Socket.io, Axios

 React js - it is used for the frontend